Dr. Rick Andrews

 Andrews began his college training as a student of Pierrette Mouledous at Eastfield College of the Dallas County Community College District.
 Later, his principal studies in performance were with Alfred Mouledous at Southern Methodist University where he earned the bachelor and master of music degrees in piano performance and piano pedagogy.
 Pedagogy studies were under the tutelage of Louise Bianchi and David Karp.
 Andrews continued performance studies at the University of Colorado under the guidance of Peter Amstutz and Paul Parmelee and received a doctor of musical arts in piano performance.

-Organ, Piano and Oboe Instructor
+Organ, Piano Instructor